German Federation of Industrial Research Associations (AiF)

 - networking within and between industrial sectors and politics

 In 2012, the AiF managed an annual budget of 485 million euros allocated from public funds for research projects by SMEs.
-It is currently a partner to the Federal Ministry of Economics and Technology (BMWi).
+It is currently a partner to the Federal Ministry for Economic Affairs and Energy (BMWi).